Jeromepullen/SQL-Projects/README.md

 Here are some projects that I (Jerome Pullen Jr.) have completed using SQL:
 _________________________________________

-<b>SQL for Beginners: Learn SQL using MySQL and Database Design Course from Udemy </b>:
+<h2>SQL for Beginners: Learn SQL using MySQL and Database Design Course from Udemy </h2>:

 https://github.com/Jeromepullen/SQL-Projects/tree/master/Udemy%20SQL%20Course